confluentinc/examples/ccloud-observability/docs/general-scenarios/request-rate-limits.rst

-.. _ccloud-observability-general-request-rate-limit:
+.. _ccloud-observability-general-request-rate-limits:

 Request rate limits
 ********************

-If request limits are hit, requests may be refused and clients may be throttled to keep the cluster stable.
+If request rate limits are hit, requests may be refused and clients may be throttled to keep the cluster stable.
 This throttling would register as non-zero values for the producer client ``produce-throttle-time-max`` and ``produce-throttle-time-avg`` metrics and consumer client ``fetch-throttle-time-max`` and ``fetch-throttle-time-avg`` metrics.